-Applicants must satisfy the general admission requirements for the School of Graduate Studies.
-In addition, they must:
+Applicants must satisfy the admission requirements for the School of Graduate Studies.
+In addition, you must:

-- submit scores on the PRAXIS in your subject matter field or GRE or MAT scores or teaching credential.
+- Submit scores on the PRAXIS in your subject matter field or GRE or GMAT scores or teaching credential.

-- schedule an interview with the program coordinator, Robert Gates, to clarify program requirements, discuss goals, evaluate academic records and outline a long-range program.
+- Schedule an interview with the program coordinator to clarify program requirements, discuss goals, evaluate academic records, and outline a long-range program.